 Our operations take place near sensitive ecosystems containing important, diverse wildlife and habitats, and it is our top priority to ensure we minimize impact to these natural resources.

-- On-site air quality will be improved through the installation of a new system that serves as a vacuum will capture emissions during marine vessel loading operations
+- On-site air quality will be improved through the installation of a new system that will capture emissions during marine vessel loading operations

 - Spill response support in the Puget Sound is among the best in the nation.
 On average, we hold 30 spill response drills and provide more than 2,000 hours of additional training each year